 On one occasion, a staff member’s “hit and miss” approach to licensing resulted in an official letter from the Clerk of the Court.
 It informed me that I was practicing law without authorization—a big no-no!
 On another occasion, a cavalier approach to processing expense reimbursement requests resulted in my being shorted over $3,000.
 Accordingly, I need a star administrative assistant to “take charge” of these responsibilities.

 The Third Sentence—Putting Herself in My Travel Shoes

 Ever had a bad travel experience?
 If so, I bet you haven’t forgotten it.

-Several years ago (while in a different law firm with a different secretary), a company hired me to conduct workshops for its managers on three consecutive days in three cities.
+Several years ago (while in a different law firm with a different administrative assistant), a company hired me to conduct workshops for its managers on three consecutive days in three cities.
 The cities were in a line with each other, the outer cities being about a 2½-hour drive to the middle city.
 I could fly in and out of any of them.